Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-Thomas E. Mroz, MD, Director of the Spine Surgery Fellowship at Cleveland Clinic, is a board-certified Spine Surgeon in the Departments of Orthopaedic Surgery, Neurological Surgery and the Center for Spine Health at Cleveland Clinic.
+Thomas E. Mroz, MD, Co-Director of the Center for Spine Health, and Director of the Spine Surgery Fellowship at Cleveland Clinic, is a board-certified Spine Surgeon in the Departments of Orthopaedic Surgery, Neurological Surgery and the Center for Spine Health at Cleveland Clinic.
 He graduated from Case Western Reserve University and Case Western Reserve University School of Medicine, Cleveland, Ohio.
 Thereafter, he completed his residency in Orthopaedic Surgery at the George Washington University Medical Center, Washington, D.C.
 He then completed two spinal surgery fellowships, one at the University of California, Los Angeles, and the other in the Department of Neurosurgery at the University of Tennessee, Memphis.
 His focus of the second fellowship was minimally invasive spine surgery.

 Dr. Mroz specializes in all aspects of spinal surgery, and has a dedicated interest in minimally invasive surgery and cervical (neck) spine surgery, including radiculopathy, myelopathy, stenosis, disc herniations, cervical disc replacement, revision cervical surgery, cervical infections, cervical tumors and cervical deformity.